Tell the Truth!: Founding

-The idea of the campaign was first mentioned on 24 February 2010 on the celebration of 75-year jubilee of the national poet of Belarus Ryhor Baradulin.
-This is when Niaklajeu said:
+The concept of the campaign was first announced on 24 February 2010 at the 75th anniversary celebration of the Belarusian national poet Ryhor Baradulin.
+Niaklajeu said:

-We cannot live by the law of lies.
-We must tell the truth, fight for truth and the truth will be victorious!
+We can't live by the laws of lies.
+We must tell the truth, fight for truth, and the truth will prevail!

-On 25 February Uladzimir Niaklajeu manifested an address "Let's tell the truth together" to the citizens of the Republic of Belarus.
-This address was supported by a historian and human rights activist Tatiana Protko, organizer of foundation "Children of Chernobyl" professor Gennady Grushevoy, chairman of Belarusian Association of Journalists Zhanna Litvina, academician Radim Garetsky, people's artist of Belarus Zinaida Bondarenko, grand chess master Viktor Kupreichik, poets Hienadz Buraukin and Rygor Borodulin, political scientist Alyaksandr Feduta.
+On 25 February, Niaklajeu published an appeal to the citizens of Belarus titled, "Let's Tell the Truth Together".
+This address was supported by historian and human rights activist Tatiana Protko, founder of the Children of Chernobyl Foundation Professor Gennady Grushevoy, Chair of the Belarusian Association of Journalists Zhanna Litvina, academic Radim Garetsky, People's Artist of Belarus Zinaida Bondarenko, international chess grandmaster Viktor Kupreichik, poets Hienadz Buraukin and Rygor Borodulin, and political scientist Alyaksandr Feduta.

-Press conference of the founders of campaign was held in the hotel Crowne Plaza in Minsk.
-This is when Niaklajeu said:
+A press conference of the campaign organizers was held at the Crowne Plaza hotel in Minsk.
+Niaklajeu stated: